Yang Jingyu: Last stand

 Yang led more than 40 engagements in Jilin Province, despite critically lacking supplies.
 In response, the Japanese committed a scorched earth strategy by routinely looting rural harvests, confiscating food from villages, and forcefully segregating civilians into "lawful settlements," in an attempt to deprive the resistance of any means of supply.
 Large collaborationist patrols were also frequently deployed to inflict attrition on the guerrillas.

 Yang and his men were closely encircled by 40,000 Japanese troops in January to mid-February 1940.
 Facing a dire situation, he organized his forces to disperse into small units and break out of the encirclement.
 His detachment of 60 troopers were betrayed to the Japanese by a staff officer on February 18.
 After the last two soldiers at his side were killed in action, Yang continued fighting alone for another 5 days.
-He was eventually cornered in a small forest by a large combined Japanese and collaborationist forces in the Mengjiang County (蒙江县), and was killed during fierce fighting by multiple shots from machineguns.
+He was eventually cornered in a small forest by a large combined Japanese and collaborationist forces in the Mengjiang County (蒙江县), and was killed during fierce fighting by multiple shots from machine guns.
 It was reported that the Japanese troops, fearing Yang's famed marksmanship from previous encounters, refused to approach his body for a while after his death.

 Unable to understand Yang's source of perseverance (Yang had not eaten for over 6 days), the Japanese ordered an autopsy after cutting off and preserving Yang's head.
 When they cut open Yang's stomach, they found only tree bark, cotton batting and grass roots within—not a single grain of rice.
-The Japanese commander at the scene, Ryuichiro Kishitani (岸谷隆一郎), was so shocked at the revelation that he "went silent, and appeared aged a lot within the next day."
-Kishitani committed seppuku after Japan's defeat, but wrote in his will that "His Majesty might be wrong in launching this war.
-China has steely soldiers like Yang Jingyu, and it would not fall."